o3de/o3de.org/content/docs/user-guide/platforms/android/_index.md

 ### Ninja Build System
-The [Ninja](https://ninja-build.org/) build system is used by CMake to build the underlying native C++ code for an O3DE project. **Ninja** must be set in the **PATH** environment.
+CMake uses the [Ninja](https://ninja-build.org/) build system to build the underlying native C++ code for an O3DE project. **Ninja** must be set in the **PATH** environment.

 ## Configuring the environment
-In order for the **Android Project Generation script** to generate O3DE Android Gradle scripts, it needs to be configured with the user specified settings and the locations of the prerequisite software.
+The **Android Project Generation script** needs to be configured with the user specified settings and the locations of the prerequisite software in order for it to generate O3DE Android Gradle scripts.
 The android settings are managed with the `android-configure` command from the [O3DE Command Line](docs/user-guide/project-config/cli-reference#android-configure).

 Below is the list of configurable android settings.